skorekm/buyer-picker/README.md

 ```

 After that it created a folder with the given directory name and produce `.txt` files with the name of the object `key` and puts the `value` inside.
 You know, because it's anonymous...

+## How to start

+1. Clone the repo
+2. In the `index.js` file change sample array to the names matching your requirements
+3. Change `dir` name if needed
+4. Run `node index.js`

+Pretty much that's it.